How You Can Help Patients with Chronic Pain

 With an increase in aging population and diverse health conditions, serious health concerns are being made towards the misuse of pain-relieving medications.
 Complementary and alternate therapies are attaining more popularity among healthcare practitioners to reduce pain and Yoga is one of the safest therapy.
 Use of Restorative Yoga is an efficient way to manage chronic pain and disability while receiving other benefits such as improved anxiety, insomnia and more.

 To receive your Certificate in Restorative Yoga, join us for our September session here.
-For a limited time only, get $100.00 off your registration.
+For a limited time only, get 10% off with code HEAL2024 off your registration.

 References